 Rory McIlroy on 'unfair expectations', US Open disappointment and 'unfinished business' in majors

-"Rory McIlroy: Expectation", a special new documentary reflecting on his 2024 season - including Race to Dubai success, US Open disappointment and wins on both the PGA Tour and DP World Tour - will be available from December 8 on Sky Sports
+"Rory McIlroy: Expectation", a special new documentary reflecting on his 2024 season - including Race to Dubai success, US Open disappointment and wins on both the PGA Tour and DP World Tour - will be available on Sunday from 9.30pm on Sky Sports Golf

 It is hard to look at a golfer who has won four times worldwide in 2024 and question their return for the season, but that is the reality Rory McIlroy often faces after another major-less campaign.